hiveot/hub/docs/README-TD.md

 The format of actions is defined in the Thing Description document through [action affordances](https://www.w3.org/TR/wot-thing-description/#actionaffordance).

-Similar to events, the actionID is the instance name of the action.
-By default this matches the action's @type classification from the vocabulary.
-In case the device supports multiple actions of the same type, like a multi-button switch, the action ID contains the instance ID while the '@type' attribute contains the action type classification.
+Similar to events, the action key is the instance name of the action.
+This can match the action's @type classification from the vocabulary or be the name of the function from the underlying device.
+In case the device supports identical actions on multiple endpoints, like a multi-button switch, the action keys must be unique for each instance.

 ```
 {